 We are going to add one SUV to the project.
 It has a major role to play toting gear, but also supplies needed to get water systems integrated into villages.
 The truck will be used to buy and deliver water tanks, hoses, and buckets.
 So, it will be a valuable tool.
-The downside is the fact it's a slower mode of transportation.
-Nepal also requires a local driver, so it would be best if we put three people in the truck to entertain themselves so you don't spend ten days making small talk with a driver who likely speaks basic English.
-The truck would be able to access every location the bikes reach with only a couple exceptions, albeit minor.
+Nepal also requires a local driver, so it would be best if we put three people in the truck.
 The SUV crew may have to walk into some homestays in the Mustang Valley.

 Oct 8 - All riders land in Kathmandu, some likely late in the evening.
-I will be there to greet each rider and my buddy Rup, the best taxi man in Nepal, will drive us to the Hotel Traditional Comfort for a very nice rest in the center of town.
-Hotel included in your fee.
+We will be there to greet each traveler and transfer you to the Hotel Traditional Comfort for a nice rest in the center of town.

 Link to: Hotel Traditional Comfort